ericcfields/pytictoc/README.rst

   >> t.toc('Section 1 took')
   Section 1 took 16.494467 seconds.

+The default message can also be passed in the constructor, for easier usage with context managers:

+  >> with TicToc(default_msg='Section 1 took'):
+  >>     ...
+  Section 1 took 16.494467 seconds.

+The string passed to toc will override the string in the constructor if both are present.

 An optional keyword argument restarts the timer (equivalent to t.tic()) after reporting the time elapsed. ::

   >> t.toc(restart=True)